atothek1/monorepo-setup/README.md

 ### mods
 A module(mod) package provides a clear scoped set of functionality that is close to an application.
 It contains all logic to provide a sealed set of features, including services, components, pages, etc.
-It provides an interface how to integrate it into an application or a module.
+It provides an interface how to integrate it into an application or an other module.
 It is NOT standalone and can NOT be deployed and served as an application.
 A module can use/integrate libraries and other modules, but it can NOT integrate applications.

 Examples:
-* auth
+* login
 * registration
 * shopping-cart
 * post